- Welcome to the Knowledge Base

 Our recommended layout is shown below:

-Once the Fields have been configured, also ensure that both the DocuSign tab and Files tab are enabled.
-The DocuSign tab is required in order to generate the Envelope in Workbooks before it is sent out to Customers.
-The Files tab is not required but recommended as any additional Files created by the DocuSign integration after the signed Document, such as the Certificate of Completion, will be added to the Files tab automatically.
+Once you have configured your Form Layout, ensure that both the DocuSign tab and Files tab are enabled.
+The DocuSign tab is required in order to generate the Envelope in Workbooks before it is sent out to your specified recipient.
+The Files tab is not required, but recommended as any additional Files created by the DocuSign integration after the signed document, such as the Certificate of Completion or additional supporting documentation, will be added to the Files tab automatically.
+For example, if you request a copy of personal ID during the signature workflow - this file will be available for viewing on the Files tab once the document is signed.

 Once configured you will be able to see all necessary DocuSign information on the required Forms.